Monthly Archives: April 2023

 Some of those stranded, many of whom were women and children, who were still waiting and could not climb up the masts and rigging, were being washed overboard as the ship started to sink into the icy waters.
 Captain Borland managed to get about fifty passengers and most of his crew off the wreck to safety.
 He and his remaining crew waited until all the remaining survivors were in the lifeboats before they climbed into the last lifeboat to shore.
 An hour and a half later, the Bohemian sank.
 In total, two crewmembers and a total of forty passengers, all Irish immigrants from the lower steerage class, perished.
 The nineteen cabin passengers survived.

 The locals of Cape Elizabeth opened their homes to provide food, shelter, and clothing to the exhausted survivors.
 In contrast, City Hall provided temporary shelter as the survivors tried to notify their families in England and Ireland.
-Money was collected by the Portland Board of Trade and distributed to the survivors for clothing.
+The Portland Board of Trade collected money for clothing and distributed it to the survivors.

 Cape Elizabeth light over snow covered beach